goddanao/php-czmq-legacy/api/Zyre-Zyre.md

     \ZMsg Zyre\Zyre::recv()

-Receive next message from network.
-The message may be a control message (ENTER, EXIT, JOIN, LEAVE) or data (WHISPER, SHOUT).
-Returns ZMsg object, or NULL if interrupted.
+Recieve next message from the socket.